The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 As it is clear from the

-term itself, such parents are always disengaged from the child’s behavior.
+term itself, such parents are always disengaged from the child’s behaviour.
 It is

-also called as disengaged parenting.
+also called disengaged parenting.
 The parents show extremely low responsiveness

-and limited sense of nurture.
+and a limited sense of nurture.
 Such parents are either routinely busy or self-involved

-due to which they care less of the child by showing a very less demand.
+due to which they careless of the child by showing very little demand.

 Children from such